-Since taupe already contains quite a bit of gray, it of course makes sense that gray and taupe go well together.
+Since taupe already contains quite a bit of gray, it, of course, makes sense that gray and taupe color schemes go well together.

 Sometimes, taupe can feel a bit outdated, but by implementing some gray into the room using paint or accessories, you can instantly modernize it.

 If you have an old taupe couch you want to update, you can toss a gray knitted blanket or some gray throw pillows on it to instantly modernize the look.